 Clause 5.3.3.2.5 of TS 23.501 [2] defines "RRC Inactive Assistance Information" sent by AMF to NG-RAN.
 It includes DRX, eDRX, RA, Periodic Registration Update timer, MICO mode, Information from the UE identifier, Paging Cause Indication for Voice, PEIPS Assistance Information.

 From the above Assistance information, there is no service related parameters except voice.
-In this solution, it keeps the same principle, i.e. there is no service related parameters added to "RRC Inactive Assistance Information".
+In this solution, it keeps the same principle, i.e. there is no service related parameters added to the exist "RRC Inactive Assistance Information".

-Editor's note: Whether any information about UE capabilities to receive MBS multicast in RRC-INACTIVE state is required is FFS.

-When the UE receives the multicast data in the RRC inactive, the major impact is the NG-RAN cannot receive the feedback, i.e. HARQ.
+NOTE 1: The transfer of a UE capability to receive the multicast MBS data in RRC_INACTIVE state from UE to NG RAN is are assumed to be defined by RAN WG.When the UE receives the multicast data in the RRC inactive, the major impact is the NG-RAN cannot receive the feedback, i.e. HARQ.
 It may cause the higher PER.
-And ARP of MBS QoS flow also be used by NG-RAN to determine whether or which MBS session can be put into RRC inactive
+And ARP of MBS QoS flow also be used by NG-RAN to determine whether or which MBS session can be put into RRC inactive, i.e. the member of multicast MBS session can be moved to RRC inactive state to receive the MBS data.

 Editor's note: Whether/how ARP of MBS Session QoS Flow can be used by NG-RAN in determining what UEs can be moved to RRC_INACTIVE is to be determined by NG-RAN.